magento/knowledge-base/src/troubleshooting/general/tmp_mount_full.md

 >![WARNING]
 >
 >Database backups are usually created for a purpose.
-If you are not sure if the file is still needed, consider moving it to a separate location instead deleting.
+If you are not sure if the file is still needed, consider moving it to a separate location instead of deleting.

-Check `/.tmp` for `.sql` or `.sql.gz` files and clean them up.
+Check `/tmp` for `.sql` or `.sql.gz` files and clean them up.
 Those might have been created by ece-tools during backup or when manually creating database dumps using the `mysqldump` tool.

 ### Best practices